Subscribe

 T-molding has a long vertical piece attached to the center of a shorter horizontal piece.
 This shape creates equal-sized gaps on each side of the molding, which allows it to transition between similarly-sized floors.

 When transitioning flooring of different heights, you can use caulking or padding to make the lower floor the same as the taller floor.
 In that case, you’ll want to place the side of the T-strip on the part with the lower finish height.
-This transition can also be beneficial for floor types of a similar thickness at doorways.
+This transition can also benefit floor types of a similar thickness at doorways.

 2. Ramp

-Flooring specialists use a ramp to transition when there is a significant height difference, such as a concrete slab with tile or hardwood floors.
-You could also find smaller ramps for installing tile, which go around the tile’s edge and taper the material next to it.
+Flooring specialists use a ramp to transition when there is a significant height difference, such as when a concrete slab has tile or hardwood floors.
+You can also find smaller ramps for installing tile, which go around the tile’s edge and taper the material next to it.

-Ramps generally come in PVC or metal materials.
-Your ramp must have enough strength to hold up under foot traffic to avoid creating a tripping hazard.
+Ramps generally come in PVC or metal.
+They must be strong enough to hold up under foot traffic to avoid creating a tripping hazard.
 Ramps can be single pieces or have a two-part profile.
-Heavy-duty strips are best for high-traffic areas, and you can find some with slip-resistant properties for added safety.
+Heavy-duty strips are best for high-traffic areas; you can find some with slip-resistant properties for added safety.

-Beyond adding these pieces for safety, you can also incorporate them as a visual element in your home.
-Their finishes can complement luxury looks and high-end materials.
+Beyond adding these pieces for safety, you can incorporate them as a visual element in your home—their finishes can easily complement luxury looks and high-end materials.

 3. Reducers

-Overlap reducers have an additional function, allowing them to connect from a floating floor to other floor types.
-Many homeowners use this option to connect hardwood to vinyl flooring, low pile carpet, LVT or ceramic tile.
+Overlap reducers have an additional function, connecting them from a floating floor to other floor types.
+Many homeowners use this option to connect hardwood to vinyl flooring, low-pile carpet, LVT, or ceramic tile.
 You can find flush mount styles and a wide variety of overlap styles to enable your floor to expand and contract as needed, and finished and unfinished designs are available.

 4. End Bar or Cap

 End bar moldings are shaped like reducers but have a wider range of applications.
-You can use these transition strips at doorways, around fireplaces, for different flooring transitions and more.
+These transition strips can be used at doorways, around fireplaces, for different flooring transitions, and more.

-End bars have a notch on one side to cover the edge, and the other side sports a slope.
-This option can help bridge the gap between a door, laminate or hardwood flooring and flooring options like carpet.
+End bars have a notch on one side to cover the edge, and the other sports a slope.
+This option can help bridge the gap between a door, laminate, or hardwood flooring and flooring options like carpet.
 End bars cover hardwood edges and ensure everything stays in place.

 5. Multi-Function

 The shape of a multi-function molding depends on the specific brand you purchase.
-These transitions perform as more than one type of transition molding, depending on the type of flooring you have in your home.
-Using multi-function molding allows you to have uniform transitions throughout your home, even with multiple flooring types.
+These transitions perform as more than one type of transition molding, depending on the flooring you have in your home.
+Multi-function molding allows uniform transitions throughout your home, even with multiple flooring types.

-You can find slim-trim options that can act as an end cap, T-molding or reducer, giving you both function and design elements.
+You can find slim-trim options that act as an end cap, T-molding,, or reducer, giving you both function and design elements.
 You can also find options with additional possibilities.
-Using a cutting tool, you can adjust these pieces to suit your needs and create new varieties as you need them.
+By using a cutting tool, you can adjust these pieces to suit your needs and create new varieties as you need them.

 Transitions Between Different Flooring Types

-Transitions between different flooring types require more precise strips tailored to the specific floor materials.
-For most of these transitions, balancing out flooring heights is a primary concern.
+Different types of floor transitions require more precise strips tailored to the specific floor materials.
+Balancing out flooring heights is a primary concern for most of these transitions.
 For example, moving from hardwood to carpet without transition pieces can create large gaps and tripping hazards.

 Carpet to Tile Transition

-Carpet transitions to thick flooring like tile present a significant height difference.
-Carpet texture varies from that of tile, and a transition strip can help them combine well.
-It also protects the carpet edge from fraying.
+Carpet transitions to thick flooring (like tile) present a significant height difference.
+Carpet texture varies from tile; a transition strip can help them combine well and protect the carpet edge from fraying.

-Reducer transition strips work the best to achieve an even surface between carpet and tile flooring.
-Be sure to use a reducer with a metal strip and carpet tacks to ensure the carpeting remains stretched and in place.
-This transition strip covers the edges and results in a clean look and a safe transition between the carpet and the tile.
+Reducer transition strips achieve an even surface between carpet and tile flooring.
+Use a reducer with a metal strip and carpet tacks to ensure the carpeting remains stretched and in place.
+This transition strip covers the edges, creating a clean look and a safe transition between the carpet and the tile.

 Carpet to Hardwood Transition